shubhamjain-tech/Aws-infra-terraform-jenkins/README.md

 Create Jenkins Pipelines:

 # Create two pipelines (dev and prod) from the Jenkins dashboard.

 Use the respective pipeline scripts provided below.

 CI/CD Pipeline Scripts

-Dev CI/CD Pipeline
+Dev CI/CD Pipeline: Whenever u merge code dev-feature branch with dev branch your pipline will be triggred
 ```bash
 pipeline {
     agent any